 As opposed to traditional subjective procedures, this objective test makes it easier to defend your selected hiring style should its legality be questioned.

-The Achiever-type recruiter
+The Go-getter type of recruiter

 Embody this type’s target-driven inclinations by using an Enneagram test in your recruitment process, and you’ll be well on your way to hiring the perfect candidate for your open role.